uva-engineering-decision-analysis/class_notes/Session_7.md

 (Will assume stationarity.)

-In general, in each day you got a signal and calculated the probability corresponing having a good condition in the next day.
+In general, in each day you got a signal and calculated the probability corresponding having a good condition in the next day.
 You did not know anything about the probability of the days beyond tomorrow.

 ### Distribution of forecast signals

 More than one day ahead, don't know which forecast signals $s \in \mathbb{S}$ will be received.

-But, *do* know the the likelihood of receiving different signals.
+But, *do* know the likelihood of receiving different signals.

 $\pi(s)$ : probability that forecasting system will generate signal $s$.